idebtor/JoyJava/Generics.md

 The above example showed that the class designers could be _generic_ about type; while the class users provide the _specific_ actual type information during instantiation.
 The type information is passed inside the angle bracket <>, just like method arguments are passed inside the round bracket ().

 ### Before Generics, Collections are not Type-Safe!
-Before JDK 1.5,  collections such as ArrayList are designed to hold java.lang.Object.
-Via polymorphism, any subclass of Object can be substituted for Object.
-Since Object is the common root class of all the Java's classes, a collection designed to hold Object can hold any Java classes.
+Before JDK 1.5,  collections such as ArrayList are designed to hold `java.lang.Object`.
+Via polymorphism, any subclass of `Object` can be substituted for `Object`.
+Since `Object` is the common root class of all the Java's classes, a collection designed to hold `Object` can hold any Java classes.

 There is, however, one problem.
 Suppose, for example, you wish to define an ArrayList of String.
-In the add(Object) operation, the String will be upcasted implicitly into Object by the compiler.
-During retrieval, however, it is the programmer's responsibility to downcast the Object back to an String explicitly.
-If you inadvertently added in a non-String object. the compiler cannot detect the error, but the downcasting will fail at runtime (ClassCastException thrown).
+In the `add(Object)` operation, the `String` will be upcasted implicitly into `Object` by the compiler.
+During retrieval, however, it is the programmer's responsibility to downcast the `Object` back to an `String` explicitly.
+If you inadvertently added in a non-String object. the compiler cannot detect the error, but the downcasting will fail at runtime (`ClassCastException` thrown).
 Below is an example:
 ```
 // Pre-JDK 1.5
 import java.util.*;